Beyond Wonderland: George, WA – June 18 & 19, 2022

 Second appearance of Beyond Wonderland at The Gorge Amphitheatre.

 George, WA – June 17, 2023

 Originally the show was scheduled for June 17 and 18, but due to a mass shooting that occurred outside The Gorge Amphitheatre on June 17, the June 18 show was canceled.

 San Bernardino, CA – March 22 & 23, 2024

 The 12th Beyond Wonderland was held at NOS Events Center.
 2024 was a good year for ticket sales, which were sold out in about 2 weeks.
-Big artists, such as Subtronics, Sullivan King, Slander, Dabin, and Chainsmokers appeared at the event.
+Big artists, such as Subtronics, Sullivan King, Slander, Dabin, and The Chainsmokers appeared at the event.
 Overcrowding at the venue was a major problem with about 1500 people coming over the fence into the venue.
 Walking around felt as if there was little space and no open areas.
 Despite the overcrowding, attendees stated the vibes, including the Alice in Wonderland ambience, and production met event standards.